 This organization was established in 1956, on the notion that the private sector could transform and expedite growth in developing countries.
 Furthermore, it has expanded to over 100 countries since then, pioneering new markets along the way.

 What does the international finance corporation do?

-The international finance corporation helps to develop the private sector through the following ways:
+The IFC helps to develop the private sector through the following ways:

 - Investing in companies through debts and securities, loans, guarantees and equity investments

 - Mobilizing capital from investors and lenders through parallel loans, loan participations, and other efficient means